Radiant barrier: Roofs and attics

 For installing a radiant barrier under a metal or tile roof, the radiant barrier (shiny side down) should not be applied directly over the roof sheathing, because high contact area reduces the efficacy of the metallic surface as low emitter.
-Vertical battens (aka firring strips) may be applied atop said sheathing; then OSB with a radiant barrier may be put atop the battens.
+Vertical battens (aka furring strips) may be applied atop said sheathing; then OSB with a radiant barrier may be put atop the battens.
 The battens allow more air space than construction without battens.
 If an air space is not present or is too small, heat will conduct from the radiant barrier, into the substructure, resulting in unwanted IR shower on lower regions.
 Wood is a poor insulator and so it conducts heat from the radiant barrier to lower surfaces of said wood, where it, in turn, sheds heat by emitting IR radiation.
 According to the US Department of Energy, “Reflective insulation and radiant barrier products must have an air space adjacent to the reflective material to be effective.”

 The most common application for a radiant barrier is as a facing for attics.
 For a traditional shingle/tile/iron roof, radiant barriers may be applied beneath the rafters or trusses and under the roof decking.
 This application method has the radiant barrier sheets draped beneath the trusses of rafters, creating a small air space above with the radiant barrier facing into the entire interior attic space below.
 Reflective foil laminate is a product commonly used as the radiant barrier sheet.